Understanding Fairness in Software Engineering: Insights from Stack Exchange: Methodology

 We conducted a consensus coding process \cite{cascio2019team} to ensure that three authors have a shared understanding of the inclusion and exclusion criteria and agreement on how fairness post is extracted, such that if anybody else repeats the same process, they are likely to find the same result.
 During this consensus coding, the three authors achieved a perfect agreement.
 In the initial data extraction, the first author identified 135 fairness posts.
 The second and third authors were given access to a subset (50 posts) of the filtered posts for manual analysis.
 The same subset of posts were then compared with the extraction done by the first author.
 Disagreements arose in situations where additional information was required, such as parent posts.
 However, once the necessary information was provided, disagreements were promptly resolved.
 Although one post remained disputed by the first and second authors even after receiving additional information, it was reviewed with the third author.
 Finally, all authors agreed to include this one post, and identified 8 of the 50 posts to be relevant in total.

-Since we reached a common understanding on the relevance of the posts, we believe that the criteria is robust for the classification of remaining posts.
-Overall, manual analysis of 1,860 posts from 8 \textsc{StEx} sites yielded 62 fairness posts from 5 \textsc{StEx} sites, as shown in the `2nd Extraction' of Table \ref{tab:extraction}.
+Given our consensus on the relevance of the posts, we are confident that the established criteria are robust enough to classify the remaining posts.
+Overall, manual analysis of 1,860 posts from 8 \textsc{StEx} sites yielded 62 fairness posts from 5 \textsc{StEx} sites, as shown in the \textit{2nd Extraction} of Table \ref{tab:extraction}.
 In total, we manually identified 136 fairness posts from a total of 4,178 posts and used these posts to answer our research questions.
 Our small dataset aligns with common qualitative research practices.
 For instance, in another study on SO, researchers found 315 relevant comments out of 2,000 sample comments \cite{khristul2022}.
 In a different study about test smells, the authors extracted 101 relevant posts from a pool of over 8.4 million posts \cite{martins2023hearing}.